Best Outdoor Gear: Stuff You Need For Epic Adventures

 Sleeping for car camping

-I use the Quecha air mattress instead of the Nemo pad if I’m not backpacking!
+I use a Decathlon Quecha air mattress instead of the Nemo pad if I’m not backpacking!
 It’s 7in deep, has a velvet feel, and sleeping on it feels just like a real bed.
 It’s now out of stock though, and a new model is in design.

 Also pictured (in orange) is my summer sleeping bag (bought at Amazon), which doubles up as a sleeping bag liner.
 As in the picture below, I use it on its own for summer nights in the desert, and inside my FF sleeping bag in winter for added warmth.